What's an EHC Plan?

 What's an EHC assessment?

 An EHC assessment can be started by a parent or carer asking for one.
 An education, health or social care professional can also start one if the parent agrees.

 If parents, carers or professionals think an assessment is needed for someone old enough, and able enough, to make decisions about their own lives, the young person should also agree.

 Parents, carers and young people who think an EHC assessment is needed should talk to the SENDCO (special educational needs/disabilities coordinator - also called SENCOs in some places) at the nursery, school or college.
 SENDCOs organise all the support, advice and services for children and young people who have special educational needs and disabilities.

-Applications for an EHC assessment can also be made online via the EHC HUB, but it is best to talk to the people working with the child or young person, or the SEND team, first.
+Applications for an EHC assessment can also be made online via the EHC Hub.
+You can read about the Hub further down this page.
+It's always best to talk to the people working with the child or young person, or the SEND team, before making your own application.

 What happens when an assessment is requested?

 The SEND team ask the nursery, school or college to give them information that will help them decide whether an assessment should go ahead.

 We have six weeks to study the information, decide and tell the parent, carer or young person what we’ve decided.

 If we decide to do an assessment, the child or young person and their family will be involved in the whole process.